 Transcript: Amnesic Seafood Poisoning

 So here’s kind of a prototypical case.
-Prior to mussel ingestion, the patient was entirely self-sufficient small business owner.
+Prior to mussel ingestion, the patient was an entirely self-sufficient small business owner.
 After supper, he started to get nauseous, up all night vomiting, but then he started to really deteriorate.
 Ten days later he’s in a coma on a ventilator, but then he recovers.
 Three months later he’s back, normal language, judgement, social skills.
 Didn’t know where he was or what day it was.
 In fact doesn’t remember anything since getting sick and from then on was “unable to retain any new information,” though he could remember everything in his life before that fateful meal.

 The toxin targets the hippocampus, the part of the brain where memories are laid down.
 Years later when he died, at the autopsy, there was complete neuronal loss in that part of the brain.

 This amnesic seafood toxin, has been found in tuna, anchovies, mackeral, sole, sardines, and halibut.
 And the diatoms that produce the original toxin that bioaccumulates up the food chain “appear to be increasing in frequency and toxicity, thereby presenting a continued threat to human health and seafood safety.”

 The toxin is heat-stable, so “it is clear that cooking will not increase the safety [of the products contaminated with domoic acid].”
 It does cross the placenta, can enter the brain tissue, and accumulate in amniotic fluid, so particular concern lies in infants and children that may be exposed.